 - 5. Follow the instructions that appear during the installation. - 6.
 When installation is complete, you are prompted for a response.
 Press ENTER to exit the installation.

-After installation, you are ready to run SCM.
-For details on using the SCM utility, see Creating and Migrating Client Profiles.
+After installation, you are ready to run the Session Configuration Manager.
+For information on using the Session Configuration Manager, see Creating and Migrating Client Profiles.